design-school/SES209/index.md

 	* storyboard frame

 * Assignment:
-	* Define a service
+	* Define the design concept
-	* Generate alternatives
-	* Function tables
+	* Start writing the design rational
+	* Working on the storyboard
+	* Working on the wireframe

 ——————————————————————————————————————————————————————————————————————
 ## 05 | DESIGN PROTOTYPE